bramleyjl/DnD/ravnica_one_shot/acts/session_one/1_1_discover_the_crime.md

     * `ARCANA - 13` determines that the wound was magical in origin

 * Gawkers: pair of lamplighter-looking scruffy human males, middle aged, an apparently orphan elf girl, street merchant woman w/ small cart of wares.
 Lamplighters loudly
     * `Persuasion - 10` gets girl to say she saw "rag man" running away. no description beyond big/scary/rags/couldn't see face.
-Follow her directions points you down a left turn alley that runs into a crosstreet.
+Follow her directions points you down a right then left turn alley that runs into a crosstreet.
 Traffic is low and no one appears to have seen anyone matching the description.
         * `INVESTIGATION/PERCEPTION - 13` leads to a gaggle(3) of goblins all loudly tugging and pulling over a brass and gold stick that appears to be a wand.
             * `PERSUASION - 15 / INTIMIDATION - 13` - to get them to give you the wand, goblins can also be bribed to lower persuasion DC
             * if persuasion/intimidation fails they have a [50/50 chance of attacking and trying to rob you.](https://www.dndbeyond.com/encounters/1f7743a4-1e13-4883-b3eb-aae87d48daf3)
-            * Wand: Brass inlaid with gold, this appears to be a manacrystal charged wand.
+            * Wand: Brass inlaid with gold, this appears to be a manacrystal charged wand wit the name `Izoter` enscribed on the back.
 At the end of the roughly footlong baton there is a small wire cage wrapped around a spent (cracked and dull) mana crystal.
 The wand itself is still very vaulable and with additional crystal could be rendered operational again. `ARCANA - 15` lets the party member know which area(where is the wand shop?) that is known for producing this kind of wand.

 * **Krasis**: A `PERCEPTION 15` (sound, faint mix of croaking and chirping) will lead party to discover the krasis.
 The krasis is young and still imprinting, it will return to look at Aeranor's body but will attach itself strongly to the first party member to treat it kindly, especially if they offer it food.